ceejbot/polyclay/README.md

 ## Temporary fields

-You can set any other fields on an object that you with for run-time purposes. polyclay prefixes all of its internal properties with `__` (double underscore) to avoid conflicts with typical field names.
+You can set any other fields on an object that you want for run-time purposes. polyclay prefixes all of its internal properties with `__` (double underscore) to avoid conflicts with typical field names.

 ## Validation